MrKrabat/plugin.video.watchbox/README.md

 _Kodi® (formerly known as XBMC™) is a registered trademark of the XBMC Foundation.
 This website and addon is not affiliated with Kodi, Team Kodi, or the XBMC Foundation._

+_Watchbox is a registered trademark of RTL interactive GmbH.
+This website and addon is not affiliated with Watchbox or RTL interactive GmbH._